 Preheat your oven to 160c (fan-forced).
 I use a good quality large hole silicon muffin tray, as it's easy to remove the little cakes or use a very well-greased muffin tin.

 Cut the cooled orange into quarters (with skin intact but no seeds) and add to a food processor with the eggs, coconut sugar, honey and vanilla.
 Blend for 20 seconds to chop and combine the orange into the wet ingredients.
 Scrape down the lid and sides of the bowl.

 Add the almond meal, arrowroot, baking powder, cinnamon and salt and blend for 10 seconds.
 Scrape down the sides of the processor bowl and blend for a further 10 seconds.

-To remove, run a blunt knife around the sides to loosen the cakes and press your fingers under the base, lifting the mini cakes up and out gently.
+To remove, run a blunt knife around the sides to loosen the cakes, then press your fingers under the base lifting the mini cakes up and out gently.
 If you chose plain cakes, you might like to add a little coconut flour in a small sieve to sprinkle onto the mini cakes, resembling icing sugar.
-They are also delicious served with dairy-free cream or yoghurt.
+They are also delicious served with dairy-free cream or vanilla coconut yoghurt.

 Store in an airtight container for up to 4 days or longer in the fridge.
 Suitable to freeze.

 The orange is a fruit from the citrus family.
 The most common varieties are - Valencia, Navel and Blood oranges.
 Oranges are commonly peeled and eaten fresh or squeezed for juice.
 Oranges are full of nutrients, they promote clear healthy skin and have a whopping 170 different phytochemicals and more than 60 flavonoids - giving anti-inflammatory properties and strong antioxidant effects.